The Woman in American History |

 Page 23

-Pioneer settlers , hunters , and ranchers were generally eager to move westward to better land as soon as their exploitative methods of agriculture had exhausted the soil .
-This kind of life was hard on women , who tended to exert what ...
+... soon as their exploitative methods of agriculture had exhausted the soil .
+This kind of life was hard on women , who tended to exert what influence they could toward the formation of permanent com- munities .
+Because of scouting and ...

-Pioneer settlers , hunters , and ranchers were generally eager to move westward to better land as soon as their exploitative methods of agriculture had exhausted the soil .
-This kind of life was hard on women , who tended to exert what ...
+... soon as their exploitative methods of agriculture had exhausted the soil .
+This kind of life was hard on women , who tended to exert what influence they could toward the formation of permanent com- munities .
+Because of scouting and ...

 Page 34

-Mrs. Bloomer , soon persuaded of the advantages of pantaloons gathered chastely at the ankles and topped by a belted smock which reached the knees , took up the cause .
-Daringly she rushed into print with the assertion that women ...
+... soon per- suaded of the advantages of pantaloons gathered chastely at the ankles and topped by a belted smock which reached the knees , took up the cause .
+Daringly she rushed into print with the assertion that women " maintain that we ...

-Mrs. Bloomer , soon persuaded of the advantages of pantaloons gathered chastely at the ankles and topped by a belted smock which reached the knees , took up the cause .
-Daringly she rushed into print with the assertion that women ...
+... soon per- suaded of the advantages of pantaloons gathered chastely at the ankles and topped by a belted smock which reached the knees , took up the cause .
+Daringly she rushed into print with the assertion that women " maintain that we ...

 Other editions - View all